br-n518/Godot-Beginners-Guide/godot_guide.md

 You can access nodes belonging to a group from the SceneTree.
 Use the code `get_tree().get_nodes_in_group("enemies")` to get all nodes in group "enemies".

+- 2D objects use X and Y positioning:
+  - X positive (+) is right; negative (-) is left.
+  - Y positive is down; negative is up.

+- 3D objects use X, Y, and Z positioning:
+  - X and Z form the floor plane.
+(Left, right, forward, backwards)
+  - Y positive is up; negative is down.

 ### GDScript

 GDscript is Godot's default coding language.
 You save it to a text file ending with .gd or save it built-in to any [`Node`](https://docs.godotengine.org/en/3.0/classes/class_node.html) object.
 The script has to start with `extends Node` or replace "Node" with the type you'll attach the script to.
 Leaving out "extends" is the same as `extends Reference` which is a data type you don't add to the [`SceneTree`](https://docs.godotengine.org/en/3.0/getting_started/step_by_step/scene_tree.html).